-Castletown was sold by the family in 1965, and was saved for posterity, two years later, when back on the market, it was bought by the Hon.
+Castletown was sold by the family in 1965, and was saved for posterity, two years later, when it was bought by the Hon.
 Desmond Guinness.

 He, along with the Irish Georgian Society, set about its restoration, before establishing The Castletown Foundation in 1979.
-The Foundation continued to open the house to the public and to encourage its use for educational and general cultural purposes.

 In 1994, the Foundation gifted Castletown to the state and it is now in the care of the Office of Public Works.